alleyinteractive/action-deploy-to-remote-repository/README.md

 ### AWS CodeCommit Support

-To deploy to an AWS CodeCommit repository, provide the remote_repo URL starting with codecommit: and include the necessary AWS credentials and region as input parameters.
+To deploy to an AWS CodeCommit repository, you can either provide the [remote_repo](#remote_repo) URL beginning  with the `codecommit://` protocol and include the necessary AWS credentials and region as input parameters, or you can utilize the standard `ssh://` protocol via the [remote_repo](#remote_repo) name like `ssh://YOUR-AWS-SSH-KEY-ID@git-codecommit.REGION.amazonaws.com/v1/repos/REPOSITORY-NAME` and supply the ssh-key (see [AWS troubleshooting SSH for more information](https://docs.aws.amazon.com/codecommit/latest/userguide/troubleshooting-ssh.html#troubleshooting-ae4)).

-Example deploy to an AWS CodeCommit repository:
+Example deploy to an AWS CodeCommit repository using the `codecommit://` protocol:

 ```yml
 name: Deploy to CodeCommit